 If you’re unsure what materials analysis will best meet your objective, we can decipher your needs.
 Since 1990, our lab has helped clients in the medical device, electronics, and general manufacturing industries identify testing needs.

 Need test results fast?
 That’s not a problem.
 We provide the results when you need them.
-While standard turnaround is just five business days, with expedited analysis, you can get your results in just 24-48 hours.
+While standard turnaround is just ten business days, with expedited analysis, you can get your results in just 24-48 hours.